Daily nutritional requirements for an adult service dog. How to properly feed service breed dogs? Feed class and energy value

 Cellulose

-in lactating bitches in the first two weeks of lactation, d.
+in lactating bitches in the first two weeks of lactation, g.

-From the 4th day after whelping, feeding should be carried out in accordance with accepted norms.
-Since that time, the diet includes fresh meat, fresh meat offal, milk, cottage cheese, which provides the bitch with complete proteins and promotes the release of a large amount of milk.
+From the 4th day after whelping, feeding should be carried out in accordance with accepted standards.
+From now on, the diet includes fresh meat, fresh meat by-products, milk, cottage cheese, which provides the bitch with complete proteins and promotes the secretion of large amounts of milk.

 Table 1.
-Daily requirement for nutrients in lactating bitches in the first two weeks of lactation, g.
+Daily nutrient requirements for lactating bitches in the first two weeks of lactation, g.

 Energy, kJ